pauljacob/DSCapstone2/index.md

 From the plot, we see random forest performed better for higher coupon acceptance rate and the gradient boosting performed better for higher percentage of coupon acceptances captured.

-Using some assumptions, we concluded the following:

-• For the purpose of higher ROAS uplift and coupon acceptance rate, the better ML model is the random forest.

-• For the purpose of higher percentage of coupon acceptances captured and ROI dropoff resistance to additional production cost, the better ML model is the gradient boosting.

 ## 5. Campaign Model Metrics